AqwamCreates/DataPredict/docs/API/Models.md

 * Tabular reinforcement learning models can use optimizers.
 And yes, I am quite aware that I have overengineered this, but I really want to make this a grand finale before I stop updating DataPredict™ for a long time.

+* No dimensionality reduction algorithms due to not being suitable for game-related use cases.
+They tend to be computationally expensive and are only useful when a full dataset is collected.
+This can be offset by choosing proper features and remove unnecessary ones.

 ## Regression

 | Model                                                                                      | Alternate Names | Use Cases                                                                       |